scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

 However, the *Medium* blog post by Vivsvaan Sharma :cite:`sharma` is a good starting place.
 Another useful resource is the PDF 1.7 specification :cite:`pdf`.
-Since the deployment of the vaccine clinic, the details of the form filling can be found at our blog :cite:`whblog`.
+Since the deployment of the vaccine clinic, the details of the form filling can be found at WestHealth's blog :cite:`whblog`.
 The code is available on github as described below.

 As a prelimiary, the following imports are used in the examples given below.